ranjez/leancrow/site/content/_index.md

 <div id="multi_channel" class="section">
   <div class="section-content">
     <h3>Multi-Channel Marketing</h3>
-    <p>Multi-channel marketing has come a long way since operating disparate activities in silos.
+    <p>Putting in place the building blocks for a well thought through marketing loop.</p><p>Multi-channel marketing has come a long way since operating disparate activities in silos.
 Along a user journey, a customer
       can encounter various messages related to your brand that all contribute to a conversion.
 If you understand the contribution each channel makes, you can reduce costs and improve conversions.</p>
     <img src="img/diagram.png" alt="diagram" />